Frequently Asked Questions

 Q: Do you do cover-ups?

-A: Occasionally, yes.
-I don't specialize in cover-ups, so I typically only take on projects where the old tattoo is very small or very faded.
+A: Typically, No. I don't specialize in cover-ups, so I typically only take on projects where the old tattoo is very small or very faded.
 Larger, darker tattoos are trickier to cover, and typically the cover-ups turn out better when they're done by someone who specializes in them.
 I would always rather my clients have the best tattoo they can possibly get, even if it means I'm not the lucky artist who gets to do it.

 Q: What kind of ink do you use/do you use vegan ink?

-A: I use all Eternal Ink and Fusion Ink.
+A: I use all Eternal Ink, Fusion Ink and Solid Ink.
 Both brands are completely organic and vegan friendly!